fabiolobato/fabiolobato.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+In a well-connected world, the pervasiveness and impact of social media in our daily lives are unquestionable.
+One of the phenomena related to this fact is the massive production of user-generated content seen as a powerful data source on customer behavior.
+These data allowed innovation in existing approaches, such as Customer Relationship Management (CRM), which led to a concept known as Social CRM.
+This concept aims to use and integrate information from social media and traditional CRM systems through intelligent tools to improve results' reliability and provide new types of analysis.

+Considering the economic importance of Micro, Small, and Medium Enterprises (MSMEs), representing about 90% of businesses and more than 50% of employment worldwide, according to the World Bank, and their close relationship to social media and Social CRM, the following research question drove my efforts in the past years: How to improve MSMEs' competitiveness through social media?
+An inter(multi)disciplinary approach was adopted to answer this question, integrating disciplines such as Information Systems, Data Science, Communication/Marketing, Law, etc. My research program embraces the synergies between these areas to design intelligent solutions for the complex MSME problems of today and tomorrow.

 I am Lecturer in Engineering and Geoscience Institute, [Federal University of Western Pará (UFOPA)](http://www.ufopa.edu.br/ufopa/), Brazil; and also Associate lecturer at the State University of Maranhão, Brazil.
+Working primarily on Data Science, Social Networks and Media, and electronic markets.

 I'm leading the Applied Computing Research Group from UFOPA.
 I was visiting researcher at the University of Kent, UK, and Universidad Del País Vasco, ES, and Research Project Coordinator of the Prorectorate for Research and Innovation (UFOPA).
-My main research areas are data science, social networks, and electronic markets.

-In a recent report, [Gartner](https://www.gartner.com/doc/reprints?id=1-27IIPKYV&ct=210923&st=sb) has predicted that by 2024 more than 65% of all software development functions will rely on some kind of model-based software engineering (MBSE) technology.
-Nevertheless, there is still a long road before software engineering becomes a "model-based" discipline.

-In practice, software models are often managed as tacit knowledge, paper sketches, or outdated artifacts.
-This lack of explicit documentation constitutes a technical debt and has been the cornerstone of my research work.

-I am a postdoctoral researcher at **, working primarily on MBSE, Formal Methods, Software Product Lines (SPL), and Artificial Intelligence (AI).

-With my research work, I aim to inform researchers and practitioners on the effectiveness and efficiency of existing MBSE techniques through empirical studies; and develop the next generation of MBSE concepts and tools for designing and analyzing complex software systems.

 Research Interests
 ------

-- Software Engineering (particularly, modeling, analysis, and testing)
-- Model-Based Testing (MBT) and Model-Driven Engineering (MDE)
-- Test Case Generation and Prioritization
-- Empirical Software Engineering
-- Software Product Lines (SPL)
+- Social Media Analysis
+- Deep Learning
+- Text mining
+- Social CRM
 - Active Model learning
 - Project Management
 - Open Science